rekanized/TOPdeskReader/README.md

         2. Download the latest release for your PHP version (make sure to match your PHP version, like PHP 7.4, 8.0, etc.).
     2. <b>Linux/macOS:</b>
         1. Follow <a href="https://docs.microsoft.com/en-us/sql/connect/php/installation-tutorial-linux-mac?view=sql-server-ver15">Microsoft's documentation</a> to install ODBC drivers and configure SQLSRV and PDO_SQLSRV extensions.
+        2. Run ``sudo apt install -y php8.2 php8.2-cli php8.2-fpm php8.2-mysql php8.2-xml php8.2-mbstring php8.2-curl php8.2-zip php8.2-bcmath php8.2-gd php8.2-soap`` Change to your version of PHP
 4. Run ``composer install`` from the root directory
-5. Run ``php artisan key:generate`` from the root directory (this generates your APP_KEY in the .env file)
+6. Run ``php artisan key:generate`` from the root directory (this generates your APP_KEY in the .env file)
-6. Run ``php artisan migrate`` from the root directory (just say 'yes' to everything, it will generate the database for laravel sessions)
+7. Run ``php artisan migrate`` from the root directory (just say 'yes' to everything, it will generate the database for laravel sessions)
-7. Run ``php artisan serve`` from the root directory to see if it runs correctly, then publish it in your favorite WebServer (Nginx/Apache) the root directory to have in the webserver config = '/public'
+8. Run ``php artisan serve`` from the root directory to see if it runs correctly, then publish it in your favorite WebServer (Nginx/Apache) the root directory to have in the webserver config = '/public'